 - screening programmes, to coordinate and manage the programme; this includes tracking and contacting clients and potential clients, and managing clinical information

-- public health units, to coordinate and manage patient-based public health services such as immunisation and school dental services
+- public health units, to coordinate and manage patient-based public health services such as immunisation, control of infectious diseases and school dental services

 - General Practices, pharmacies and other community providers to coordinate and manage visits and to record clinical and administrative information about health interactions.